-NOTE: Before attempting a manual compass calibration, the engine must be running and the transmission in the P (Park) position (if equipped).
+NOTE: Before attempting a manual compass calibration, the engine must be running and the transmission in the PARK position (if equipped).

-Compass calibration can also be requested.
+If the compass seems in error or erratic, you may wish to manually recalibrate the compass.
 To manually calibrate the compass, you must first enter the variance mode.
-Press the and hold the left button (located on the instrument cluster) for approximately 10 seconds to enter the variance mode, and release the button when the VAR symbol appears.
+Press and hold the left button (located on the instrument cluster) for approximately 10 seconds to enter the variance mode, and release the button when the VAR (Compass Variance) symbol appears.
 The current variance value will also be displayed.
-Once in the variance mode, it is necessary to release the button, and then press and hold it again (approximately 10 seconds) until CAL is displayed (solid not blinking).
+Once in the variance mode, it is necessary to release the button, and then press and hold it again (approximately 10 seconds) until CAL is displayed (solid, not blinking).
 Manual compass calibration has been initiated.
 Drive the vehicle slowly in one or more circles under 5 mph (8 km/h) in an area free from large metal objects until the CAL symbol is extinguished.

-When the CAL symbol no longer is displayed, the compass is calibrated and should display correct headings.
+When the CAL symbol is no longer displayed, the compass is calibrated and should display correct headings.
 Verify proper calibration by checking North (N), South (S), East (E), and West (W).
 If the compass does not appear accurate, repeat the calibration procedure in another area.

-Compass Variance
+Compass Variance (VAR)